JHX Investors Have Opportunity to Lead James Hardie Industries plc Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action lawsuit on behalf of purchasers and acquirers of James Hardie Industries plc (NYSE: JHX) common stock between May 20, 2025 through August 18, 2025, both dates inclusive (the "Class Period").
+Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of James Hardie Industries plc (NYSE: JHX) between May 20, 2025 through August 18, 2025, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than December 23, 2025.

 So what: If you purchased James Hardie common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.